 Mélissa Villella is a PhD student and adjunct professor at the Faculty of Education at the University of Ottawa.
 Her research interests are centered around Educational Leadership and Inclusion as they pertain to Special Education, intercultural competency, and anti-racism.
 She writes and publishes in both French and English on these topics when she is not out walking her beloved dog Louis, or playing with her cat Caramel who also just happens to be the king of the household.

 Hillary graduated from Wilfrid Laurier University in 2018 with a Bachelor of Arts in Political Science and is currently in the Master of Education program at Laurier.
 She was working as a Research Assistant on the Partnership Engage Grant and was a Research Coordinator on the Insight Grant.

 Dan has his Honours B.A. in Philosophy from UBC and recently graduated from Laurier with a Masters in Developmental Psychology.
 He is responsible for exploring the connection between administrators' mental health and inclusivity in schools.
 He's also responsible for investigating approaches taken to address students' mental health by teachers and youth care providers.

 Dani is currently pursuing her undergraduate

 Aman Dhaliwal holds a Bachelor of Applied Science from the University of Guelph and a Bachelor of Education from Wilfrid Laurier University.
-She works as a research assistant on the team and helps conduct interviews with School Principals and Leaders regarding Inclusion, Special Education,and the COVID-19 pandemic.
-She also helps to lead a group of first-year Teacher Education Candidates in their alternative placement at Wilfrid Laurier University.
-Aman is passionate about educating young minds through compassion and sparking curiosity.
+She worked as a research assistant on the team and helped conduct interviews with School Principals and Leaders regarding Inclusion, Special Education,and the COVID-19 pandemic.

 I'm a paragraph.
 Click here to add your own text and edit me.
 It's easy.